coreui/coreui/docs/content/customize/sass.md

 ## File structure

-Whenever possible, avoid modifying Bootstrap's core files.
+Whenever possible, avoid modifying CoreUI for Bootstrap's core files.
 For Sass, that means creating your own stylesheet that imports CoreUI for Bootstrap so you can modify and extend it.
 Assuming you're using a package manager like npm, you'll have a file structure that looks like this:

 ```text
 your-project/